StickyTheStick12/TrainSim/readme.md

   -   Two minutes prior to a train's scheduled arrival, the simulation checks the availability of the chosen track.
 If the track is occupied, the simulation intelligently seeks an alternative available track.
 In the event of no available tracks, the train patiently waits until a track becomes free.
 -   The simulation then communicates essential data to an available train, enabling it to operate autonomously.
 4.  **Train Arrival Process:**
+-   When the train receives data from the simulation, it begins the procedure by requesting access to the switch.
+To facilitate this, we've incorporated a basic balise that provides the train with the essential code for switch request.
+In reality, a balise typically conveys details about the proximity of a switch and speed limits.
-- Upon receiving data from the simulation, the train initiates the process by requesting the switch.
-It patiently awaits the simulation's green light before commencing its arrival animation.
+-   The train patiently waits for the simulation's authorization before initiating its arrival animation.

 <!-- TOC --><a name="removing-trains-train-departures"></a>
 ### Removing trains & train departures:

 1.  **Screenshot:**
     -   Feature a screenshot capturing a train's departure phase.
 2.  **Process Overview:**
 -   Removing a train mirrors the simplicity of adding one.
 To remove a train, users need only choose the ID displayed on the website.